Daily Dose of Data Science

 Optimize Precision if:

-1. You care about getting ONLY quality (or positive) predictions.
+You care about getting ONLY high quality positive predictions.

 Optimize Recall if: